AdrienTorris/awesome-blazor/README.md

 * [Blazor.AdaptiveCards](https://github.com/mikoskinen/Blazor.AdaptiveCards) - Adaptive Cards for Blazor.
 [Documentation](https://adaptivecardsblazor.com/).

 ## Videos
+* [Microsoft, Google and Cookie Authentication and Authorization](https://www.youtube.com/watch?v=v2OsI7qJdoc) - January 15, 2020 - This video by Microsoft covers how you can use authentication and authorization within your Blazor application.
 * [.NET Conf session: Blazor for Web Form and C# Developers](https://channel9.msdn.com/Events/dotnetConf/Focus-on-Blazor/Blazor-for-Web-Form-and-C-Developers) - January 14, 2020 - "Blazor for Web Form and C# Developers" by Jeff Fritz, session of the .NET Conf "Focus on Blazor".
 This session covers how you can use Blazor within your Web Form applications.
 * [.NET Conf session: Build Serverless Apps with Blazor](https://channel9.msdn.com/Events/dotnetConf/Focus-on-Blazor/Build-Serverless-Apps-with-Blazor) - January 14, 2020 - "Build Serverless Apps with Blazor" by Daria Grigoriu and Fabio Cavalcante, session of the .NET Conf "Focus on Blazor".
 This session covers how you can build serverless Blazor applications.
 * [.NET Conf session: Scaling Blazor Server Apps with Azure](https://channel9.msdn.com/Events/dotnetConf/Focus-on-Blazor/Scaling-Blazor-Server-Apps-with-Azure) - January 14, 2020 - "Scaling Blazor Server Apps with Azure" by Ryan Nowak, session of the .NET Conf "Focus on Blazor".
 This session covers how you can scale your Blazor applications with Azure.